wal-g/wal-g/PostgreSQL.md

 wal-g backup-fetch ~/extract/to/here LATEST
 ```

 Beta feature: WAL-G can unpack delta backups in reverse order to improve fetch efficiency.
-To activate this feature, add the --reverse-unpack flag:
+To activate this feature, do one of the following:

+* set the `WALG_USE_REVERSE_UNPACK`environment variable
+* add the --reverse-unpack flag
 ```
 wal-g backup-fetch ~/extract/to/here LATEST --reverse-unpack
 ```